 Key concepts I study include: environmental governance; climate change adaptation; transboundary water; energy-water nexus; coupled-human environmental systems; collaborative governance; decision-making under uncertainty; environmental policy integration; integrated water resources management;

-I am an assistant professor in the Department of Environmental Conservation (ECO) at the University of Massachusetts, Amherst.
+I am an associate professor in the Department of Environmental Conservation (ECO) at the University of Massachusetts, Amherst.
 ECO is an interdisciplinary program that conducts research and teaching on the physical, social, and policy aspects of the environment.
 At the undergraduate level, I teach courses for the Environmental Science major.
 At the graduate level, I am involved in the Human Dimension and Environmental Policy and the Water, Wetlands, and Watersheds concentrations as well as with the new Master’s in Sustainability.
 I am on the editorial board of Environmental Research Letters and a research fellow with the Earth Systems Governance Project.

 Prior to joining ECO, I was Senior Research Associate with the Tyndall Centre for Climate Change Research and the School of International Development at the University of East Anglia, in Norwich, Norfolk, United Kingdom.
 I earned a Ph.D. from the Energy and Resources Group at the University of California, Berkeley and an M.Eng from the School of Civil and Environmental Engineering at Cornell University.
 My research has been supported by grants and fellowships from the EU, the NSF, UC-MEXUS, Udall Foundation, and the Soroptimist Foundation.